 Paris Mayor Anne Hidalgo makes good on vow to swim in the Seine river to show its safe for the Summer Games

 Paris — The City of Light placed the Seine river at the heart of its bid for the 2024 Summer Olympics.
-The opening ceremony will be held along the Seine, and several swimming events during the games are set to take place in cordoned off pools of the river.
+The opening ceremony will be held along the Seine, and several open water swimming events during the games are set to take place in the river.

 Paris Mayor Anne Hidalgo had vowed that the Seine would be clean enough to host those events — the swimming marathon and the swimming stage of the triathlon, plus a Paralympic swimming event — despite swimming in the badly contaminated river being banned 100 years ago.